 - It is important to us that mentors feel supported but also developed in their role.
-Part of our mentoring strategy is that mentors receive feedback on their mentoring throughout the placement. - This happens specifically at QA2 & QA3. - This feedback will be: - Verbal: Built into our QA checkpoints throughout the placement - Written: Available via our 'InPlace' platform which all mentors receive a log in for.
-This may often be summary of the verbal feedback already provided. - Focussed on key aspects of the mentoring such as its effectiveness for the trainee, the use of the WDS, setting targets, providing opportunities, supporting the development of the trainee. - Focussed on Quality Assuring the mentoring which the trainee is receiving and identifying ways in which mentoring may be developed.
+Part of our mentoring strategy is that mentors receive feedback on their mentoring throughout the placement. - This happens specifically at QA2 & QA3. - This feedback will be: - Verbal: Built into our QA checkpoints throughout the placement - Written: Available via our 'Abyasa' platform which all mentors receive a log in for.
+This may often be summary of the verbal feedback already provided. - Focussed on key aspects of the mentoring such as its effectiveness for the trainee, the use of the WDS, setting targets, providing opportunities, supporting the development of the trainee. - Focussed on Quality Assuring the mentoring which the trainee is receiving and identifying ways in which mentoring may be developed. - Feedback is available in Abyasa for QA2 and QA3, you can assess feedback by clicking 'View' - QA2 feedback is specifically focused on completion of WDS - QA3 feedback is on broader aspects of mentoring.